Analysis of learning a flow-based generative model from limited sample complexity: generative process

 Finally, both the Mean Squared Error (MSE) $\sfrac{1}{d}\lVert \hat{\boldsymbol{\mu}}-\boldsymbol{\mu}\lVert^2$ \eqref{eq:MSE_mu_mu} and the cosine asimilarity $1-\hat{\boldsymbol{\mu}}\angle\boldsymbol{\mu}$ \eqref{eq:similarity_mu_mu} decay as $\Theta_n(\sfrac{1}{n})$ for large number of samples $n$. \end{corollary}

 The heuristic derivation of Corollary \ref{cor:MSE} is presented in Appendix \ref{App:res:MSE}.
 The theoretical predictions of the learning metrics \eqref{eq:MSE_mu_mu} and \eqref{eq:similarity_mu_mu} are plotted in Fig.\,\ref{fig:scaling} as a function of the number of samples, along with the corresponding numerical simulations, and display a clear $\Theta_n(\sfrac{1}{n})$ decay, signalling the convergence of the generated density $\hat{\rho}_1$ to the true target density $\rho_1$ as the sample complexity accrues.
 A PCA visualization of this convergence is further presented in Fig.\ref{fig:summary_stats} (right).
+Intuitively, this is because the DAE learns the empirical means up to a $\Theta_n(\sfrac{1}{n})$ component along $\boldsymbol{\xi}$, and that the empirical means itself converges to the true mean with rate $\Theta_n(\sfrac{1}{n})$.
+While we focus on the MSE for conciseness, the rate of convergence in terms of a variant of the squared gaussian mixture Wasserstein distance \cite{delon2020wasserstein,chen2018optimal} can similarly be derived to be $\Theta_n(\sfrac{1}{n})$, see Appendix \ref{App:KL}.